 Your self-image, as it is popularly known, should more accurately be called your self-concept

 since it is not explicitly a mental image or picture of yourself.
 Instead, your self-image is the

 totality of your many concepts concerning who you are and it exists almost exclusively within

 your unconscious mind.
-As such, it controls the vast majority of your concepts about life and
+As such, it controls the vast majority of your concepts and

 The first question then becomes “How Does The Self Image Come Into Being?”
 Now on this

 point, the most important thing to understand is that you created your self-image.
 In fact,

 you started creating it before you were even born and it was mostly complete and in place by

 The key thing about the self-image is that, you created your self-image,therefore, you can

 The way you created your self-image was by the ways in which you originally perceived and